Davidenkos/TheFirstGame/README.md

   - Three 10k Resistors
   - Four Breadboards (if you manage your space with care you need only three of them)
 ## Instructions
-It's literally the easiest game to play/
+It's literally the easiest game to play\
 To go left you turn the knob to the left and the other way around.